HWal/RPi_HAN_Receive_Web_Relay_Output/README.md

 Goto folder Cpp_AMS and compile the source code with: g++ -W readAMS66.cpp.
 Then start reading messages by typing: ./a.out

 Note: After upgrading from RPi Operating system stretch to buster I experience problems while reading the meter. readAMS66.cpp has now been adapted to the newer buster release.
 This program has since been edited to the latest version readAMS77.cpp.
-In case of problems it is suggested that you try both program versios to determine what works best for you.
+In case of problems it is suggested that you try both program versions to determine what works best for you.

 Goto folder Python_AMS and start the notification app with: python3 notify.py